Best Thing

 "Best Thing" is the first single released by the band Styx from their self-titled debut album, Styx (1972).
 It charted at #82 on the Billboard Hot 100.

 Cash Box said that "high vocal harmonies and tight, rocky organ and lead guitar work accentuate this dynamic, searing track."
+Record World said that "strong percussion and organ riffs highlight this heavy rocker" and that it has "good harmonies, too."